devibole/260proj/mainfile.md

 ## Conclusion

-When we compare the accuracy for the logistic regression to that of the random forest we see an accuracy of 0.8492 versus 0.8623.
-These are quite similar and do not indicate a significantly better performance of either classification algorithm.
+When we compare the accuracy for the logistic regression to that of the random forest they are quite similar and do not indicate a significantly better performance of either classification algorithm.
 The sensitivity of both methods is significantly higher than the specificity (which are quite low for both).
 In this context, this is not great because we may be interested in using this to identify children who are at high risk of underutilizing dental care.
 Clinicians, third part care apps, insurance companies may be able to reach out to individuals and encourage them to seek care more preventatively.
 Neither model suggested that child’s